imenbenmhd/evolang_meerkats_calls_classification/README.md

 ├── lib             # gitsubmodules used
 ├── README.md       # This file
-├── experiments     # result of every experiment with the model checkpoint │   ├── data        # Dataloader files and any other mapping │   ├── models      # Model architectures
+├── experiments     # result of every experiment with the model checkpoint ├── figs            # useful figures
-│   └── utils       # Training scripts for (mostly for regular PyTorch) ├── figs            # useful figures
 ├── LICENSES        # licenses of modules used
 ├── meerkats        #